-Our Witchcraft & Magick Program
+Our Witchcraft and Magick Program

-Witchcraft centers around a reverence and kinship with nature.
+Witchcraft centres around a reverence and kinship with nature.
 Witches believe that Earth is a divine manifestation and all of nature constantly speaks to us if only we will listen.
 Our temples are the forest, beaches, deserts, and gardens.
 We believe that when we lose touch with our blessed planet, we lose touch with all that is divine.

 Witchcraft doesn’t claim to be the “One True Way” but that every person has their own path to follow and all paths inevitably finish at the same place.
-We therefore have respect for individual choices of faith.
-Because of this the assumption is that people who can benefit from the ‘Old Religion’ will “find their way home” when the time is right.
+We, therefore, have respect for individual choices of faith.
+Because of this, the assumption is that people who can benefit from the ‘Old Religion’ will “find their way home” when the time is right.
 You can study each topic individually or as a part of Mystical Dragon’s Embracing Witchcraft Program.

 Elements & Elementals